microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/SpectatorView/README.md

 Requirements
 ------------
-- SpectatorView plugin, which can be found here: https://github.com/Microsoft/MixedRealityToolkit/SpectatorViewPlugin
+- SpectatorView plugin and required OpenCV binaries, which can be found here: https://github.com/Microsoft/MixedRealityToolkit/SpectatorViewPlugin, listed here:
+    - opencv_aruco341.dll
+    - opencv_calib3d341.dll
+    - opencv_core341.dll
+    - opencv_features2d341.dll
+    - opencv_flann341.dll
+    - opencv_imgproc341.dll
+    - zlib1.dll
+    - SpectatorViewPlugin.dll
+- UnityARKitPlugin
+    - This can be downloaded from the asset store here: https://assetstore.unity.com/packages/essentials/tutorial-projects/unity-arkit-plugin-92515
-- SpectatorView currently uses UNET for its network discovery and spatial syncronizing.
+- SpectatorView uses UNET for its network discovery and spatial syncronizing.
 This means all interactivity during the application needs to be synced between the devices.
-- Unity 2017.2.1p2
+- Unity 2017.2.1p2 or later
 - Hardware
     - A HoloLens
     - Windows PC running Windows 10